sleepingkingstudios/cuprum/README.md

 #### Success, Failure, and Errors

 Each Result has a status, either `:success` or `:failure`.
-A Result will have a status of `:failure` when it was created with an errors object.
+A Result will have a status of `:failure` when it was created with an error object.
 Otherwise, a Result will have a status of `:success`.
 Returning a failing Result from a Command indicates that something went wrong while executing the Command.

 ```ruby
 class PublishBookCommand < Cuprum::Command